golemfactory/golem-docs/docs/creators/javascript/quickstart.md

     Alternatively, if you can't install in easy way, you will do it manually in the following way:

-    1. Download the requestor package - prefixed `golem-requestor` - appropriate for your platform from: [https://github.com/golemfactory/yagna/releases/tag/v0.12.0](https://github.com/golemfactory/yagna/releases/tag/v0.12.0)
+    1. Download the requestor package - prefixed `golem-requestor` - appropriate for your platform from: [https://github.com/golemfactory/yagna/releases/tag/v0.12.0](https://github.com/golemfactory/yagna/releases/tag/v0.12.0).
     2. Unzip the archive to extract the two files: `yagna.exe` and `gftp.exe`.
-    3. Copy those files to `C:\Windows\System32`
+    3. Copy those files to `C:\Windows\System32`.

 === "Unix Manual installation"

     Alternatively, if you can't install in easy way, you will do it manually in the following way:

-    1. Download the requestor package - prefixed `golem-requestor` - appropriate for your platform from: [https://github.com/golemfactory/yagna/releases/tag/v0.12.0](https://github.com/golemfactory/yagna/releases/tag/v0.12.0)
+    1. Download the requestor package - prefixed `golem-requestor` - appropriate for your platform from: [https://github.com/golemfactory/yagna/releases/tag/v0.12.0](https://github.com/golemfactory/yagna/releases/tag/v0.12.0).
-    2. Unpack `yagna` and `gftp` binaries and put within somewhere in your PATH (e.g. copy them to /usr/local/bin on Unix-like systems) or add the directory you placed the binaries in to your PATH
+    2. Unpack `yagna` and `gftp` binaries and put within somewhere in your PATH (e.g. copy them to /usr/local/bin on Unix-like systems) or add the directory you placed the binaries in to your PATH.

 Verify if `yagna` available in command line: